 What courses should I take in high school to prepare me for the College of Media?

 Students who wish to pursue major in the College of Media should complete a well-rounded high school curriculum.
-The College curriculum requires a strong background in English.
+The College curriculum requires a strong background in English and writing.
 Some students choose to take Advanced Placement English in high school, which not only prepares them for college but also may help reduce their required course load upon entering WVU.
-Students also should consider taking a foreign language in high school, as College of Media students are required to have two semesters of the same foreign language.
+Students also should consider taking a foreign language in high school, as College of Media students are required to have two semesters of foreign language.
 Students are encouraged to get involved in high school media, such as the school newspaper, radio, TV broadcast or yearbook, and speech and debate.